eric2323223/jekyll-now/drafts/LOSS.md

 why GD?
 - there is no closed form solution
-- it is computational imp
-how to escape from saddle point what is global minimum is not differenciable? how can SGD help?
+- it is computational impossible to use analytical solution when data is huge what problem caused how to escape from saddle point what is global minimum is not differenciable? how can SGD help?